LinTrieu/quiz-manager/quiz-manager/README.md

 -------------------------------------

 ### How to set up & run application
+ For guidance please refer to the file ref: '2.2.setup_instructions_to_run_application'

 1. Git clone repository,
+2. Install PHP, mySQL, Composer, and GNU's Make software.
-2. Set up a local  mySQL database named `quiz-manager` (more details below)
+2. Set up a local  mySQL database named `quiz-manager` (details below)
 3. Compile CSS UI resources by running `npm install`, and build dev assets running `npm run dev` ,
 4. Run the command `make migrate-seed` to run database migrations and seeders,
 5. Run `make start` to start the server.
 View application on your localhost.

 See `Makefile` for a list of commands available in the application.

 #### Create a local mySQL database